apache/systemds/python-reference.md

 m4.sum(axis=1).toNumPy()
 ```

-If SystemML was not installed via pip, you may have to download SystemML.jar and provide it to pyspark via `--driver-class-path` and `--jars`.
+If SystemDS was not installed via pip, you may have to download SystemDS.jar and provide it to pyspark via `--driver-class-path` and `--jars`.

 #### matrix API is running slow when set_lazy(False) or when eval() is called often.

 This is a known issue.
 The matrix API is slow in this scenario due to slow Py4J conversion from Java MatrixObject or Java RDD to Python NumPy or DataFrame.
-To resolve this for now, we recommend writing the matrix to FileSystemML and using `load` function.
+To resolve this for now, we recommend writing the matrix to FileSystemDS and using `load` function.

 #### maximum recursion depth exceeded

-SystemML matrix is backed by lazy evaluation and uses a recursive Depth First Search (DFS).
+SystemDS matrix is backed by lazy evaluation and uses a recursive Depth First Search (DFS).
 Python can throw `RuntimeError: maximum recursion depth exceeded` when the recursion of DFS exceeds beyond the limit
 set by Python.
 There are two ways to address it: